How to Build a SaaS Product and Avoid 8 Main Mistakes

 Final Thoughts on SaaS product development process

 Correctly constructed strategy - only 60% of success in business promotion.
-We have formed such experience by entering experimental niches and projects.
+We have formed such an experience by entering experimental niches and projects.

 - The success of the company depends on the correct strategy.